 In certain circumstances, the OTO will agree to examine ‘informal’ claims, particularly those relating to Schedule 7 expenditure.
 This procedure enables a company to submit details of allowable expenditure without, in the case of Schedule 7 claims, specifying the field of claim or period for allowance until a formal claim is submitted.
 The procedure operates on the basis that the same care is required for an informal as for a formal claim, and that the latter must specify the exact items being claimed from any formal ‘pool’.
 The reconciliation should be to the informal claim, which will normally be based on accounting periods.
 Where subsequent formal claims have been made they will already be reconciled to the informal claim.

+Top of page

 Examination of the Reconciliations

 The fact that reconciliations have been received in OTO should be taken into account by each Inspector with PRT responsibilities for the taxpayer and for each field in which the company is a participator in examining claims.